networknt/light-doc/content/en/tutorial/common/discovery/router.md

 There are two ways to [deploy light-router][], and it is highly recommended for the client to own the instance of light-router.

-For demo purpose, the light-router will be deployed in Kubernetes cluster master node as it has a static IP address.
+For demo purposes, the light-router will be deployed in Kubernetes cluster master node as it has a static IP address.
 By following the steps below, you should have a router instance up and running and connect to multiple instances of API A in the Kubernetes cluster.
 Communication between API A, B, C, and D is handled with the client module inside each API.

 ### Environment